-Brigham Young University–Hawaii provides a number of benefit programs for regular full-time faculty, staff, and administrative personnel.
+Brigham Young University–Hawaii provides several benefit programs for regular full-time faculty, staff, and administrative personnel.
 Minimum benefits are also available for regular, part-time staff and temporary employees.
-Please contact the Benefits Manager at (808)675-4845 or firstname.lastname@example.org if you have any questions regarding the University's benefits.
+Please contact the Benefits Manager at (808) 675-3675 or email@example.com if you have any questions regarding the University's benefits.

 A five-part core package of insurance plans offered through Deseret Mutual Benefit Administrators (DMBA) is available for personnel, their spouses, and eligible children under age 26.
 The university pays a substantial portion of the premium.
 The exact amount varies with the plan selected.
 The plan includes coverage in the following areas:

-Group Term Life Insurance- This plan provides a basic coverage of $50,000 for the employee.
+This plan provides basic coverage of $50,000 for the employee.
 The employee's spouse and dependent children may also have $2,000 of life insurance coverage under this plan.

 Deseret Mutual Programs

 This makes additional life insurance protection available at group rates.
 An employee can apply for up to six times the annual salary to a maximum of $1,000,000.
 For active employees, coverage begins to reduce at age 60.
 The employee's spouse can apply for a maximum of $200,000, and dependents can apply for $3,000, $5,000, or $10,000.

 This policy provides around-the-clock protection, on or off the job, for loss of life, limb, hearing, sight, or voice because of an accident.
 Amounts available range from $20,000 to $400,000.